melodysdreamj/WizardVicunaLM/README.md

 We adopted the approach of WizardLM, which is to extend a single problem more in-depth.
 However, instead of using individual instructions, we expanded it using Vicuna's conversation format and applied Vicuna's fine-tuning techniques.

+Turning a single command into a rich conversation is what we've done [here](https://sharegpt.com/c/6cmxqq0).

 ## Detailed Method

 First, we explore and expand various areas in the same topic using the 7K conversations created by WizardLM.
 However, we made it in a continuous conversation format instead of the instruction format.
 That is, it starts with WizardLM's instruction, and then expands into various areas in one conversation using ChatGPT 3.5.